 The Financial Freedom Mindset

 You can start thinking about financial freedom as the time when you no longer have to let money control your decisions.
-When you are not constantly worrying about money, you will feel less stress and anxiety.
-It’s not about how much money you have, it’s about feeling confident and free when it comes to your finances.
+Not constantly worrying about money will make you feel less stress and anxiety.
+It’s not about how much money you have.
+It’s about feeling confident and free when it comes to your finances.

-When you’re financially free, your Passive Income will support the lifestyle you want to live, as well as all your other expenses.
-This is why it is hard to define what lifestyle you want as it is vague.
-You have to make the decision on what lifestyle you want.
+When you’re financially free, your Passive Income will support the lifestyle you want to live and all your other expenses.
+This is why it is hard to define what lifestyle you want, as it is vague.
+You have to decide on what lifestyle you want.

 The Different Levels of Financial Freedom

-My mentors at Cashflow Tactics who introduced me to the concept of financial freedom discuss three main “levels” of it.
+My mentors at Cashflow Tactics introduced me to financial freedom and discussed its three primary “levels.”
 Make sure to check out my review of the Cashflow Tactics Program.
-There are three levels of financial freedom.
+There are three levels of financial independence.
 The three main things you need to do to achieve financial freedom are:

 Step 1: Financial Freedom